-Net profit for the year of USD(812,082) (JMD[126,278,751]) was a decrease from the net profit of USD4,277,269 (JMD661,907,378) in the prior year.
-Profit per ordinary stock unit was USD(0.0026) (JMD[0.41]) as compared to USD0.0138 (JMD2.14) per share in the prior year.
-The Company's focus has been on continuing its support of PCF II Fund and its investment/monetization processes.
+On behalf of the Board of Directors, I am pleased to report on the activities and performance of the Company for the year ended February 29, 2024.
+Net loss for the year of USD (7,242,840) (JMD [1,125,827,050]) was an increase from the net loss of USD (812,082) (JMD [126,278,751]) in the prior year.
+Loss per ordinary stock unit was USD (2.34)¢ (JMD [3.64]) as compared to USD (0.26)¢ (JMD [0.41]) per share in the prior year.
+The Company's focus has been on continuing its support of PCF II and its investment/monetization processes.

 PCF II Fund is now well into the 'harvest' stage of its investment program.
-As we anticipate further distributions from realizations in PCF II Fund, the board of directors continues to focus on prudently maximizing shareholder value.
+As we anticipate further distributions from realizations in PCF II Fund, the Board of Directors continues to focus on prudently maximizing shareholder value.
 We expect the proceeds from realizations to be dynamically allocated amongst the following priorities: (i) Reinvestment for sustainability; (ii) Distributions to ordinary shareholders via dividends or share repurchase; (iii) Growth; and (iv) Debt reduction.